-With regards to the workplace, it’s a way of evaluating employees to determine their value to your organisation.
+An appraisal at work is a way of evaluating staff to determine their value to your organisation.
 The outcome of this review provides the bases for promotions, pay increase and other benefits.

-When done correctly, it should form part of an effective performance management system used to measure the progress of your staff.
+When done correctly, it should form part of an effective performance management system.
+This will help you measure the progress of your staff.

 This post explores how effective performance appraisals can increase employee performance.
 It also takes a look at how this increase improves their overall engagement.